Volunteers provide intervention and support services to victims and the Advocates organization.

-Share your story, inspire other survivors, educate the community, create social change, and build community with others who are speaking up.
+Share your story, inspire other survivors, educate the community, create social change, and build community.

-- Survivor speakers are expected to attend 16 hours of basic training, as well as an additional 6 hours of specific training to prepare them for public speaking.
+- Survivor Speakers are expected to attend 16 hours of basic training, as well as an additional 6 hours of private coaching on effective writing and public speaking.

-- Survivor speakers are required to attend regular meetings to address issues as they come up, maintain communication with staff, receive ongoing support and training, and to build community with other survivor speakers.
+- Survivor Speakers are required to attend regular meetings maintain communication with staff, receive ongoing support or training, and to build community with other survivor speakers.

-- Direct service and/or prevention staff will always be present with survivor speakers when they are presenting, will assist them with preparing for each event, and will do everything within their power to negotiate and maintain the survivor’s boundaries with their audience before, during, and after speaking events.
+- Direct service and/or prevention staff will always be present with survivor speakers when they are presenting, will assist with preparing for each event, and will do everything in their power to negotiate and maintain the survivor’s boundaries with their audience before, during, and after speaking events.

 Social Change Volunteers

-Social Change Volunteers serve Advocates’ mission in a variety of ways.
+Social Change Volunteers serve Advocates’ mission in many different ways.

 Opportunities span from assisting with promotions and events, supporting educational programs, or becoming a community-based Drivers of Change volunteer.

-Each Drivers of Change volunteer serves as “point person” / liaison between Advocates and your Business, Org, or Group
+Drivers of Change volunteers serve as “point person” / liaison between Advocates and their own business, org’, or group

 - Drivers must attend 3 hours of training to learn basics of problem behaviors, misconduct, and reporting

-- Coordinate communication with stakeholders and decision maker within your group
+- Facilitate communication with stakeholders and decision makers within your group

 - Help set up Advocates’ programs and trainings for the group you represent